Bachman–Turner Overdrive: Randy's departure and the new "BTO" 1977–1979

 Randy was replaced by bassist Jim Clench, formerly of April Wine.
 Bassist Turner moved to rhythm guitar with Thornton becoming the primary lead guitarist.
 Clench and Turner shared lead vocal duties.
-Even though this line-up included drummer Robbie Bachman, the band had to record and tour only as "BTO" because of an agreement with Randy who wanted to retain the rights to his surname for his solo career.
+Though this line-up included drummer Robbie Bachman, the band had to record and tour only as "BTO" because of an agreement with Randy, who wanted to retain the rights to his surname for his solo career.
 While Randy kept the rights to the full Bachman name, the remaining band members bought the rights to "BTO" and its trademarks, including the gear logo.
-The re-structured BTO released Street Action in February 1978.
-The album was a commercial failure, missing the Top 100 on the US albums chart and spawning no hit singles.
+The restructured BTO released Street Action in February 1978.
+The album was a commercial failure, missing the top 100 on the US albums chart and spawning no hit singles.

 The band also released Rock n' Roll Nights in March 1979.
 It was the first BTO album to prominently feature outside songwriters, particularly Prism's Jim Vallance, who also co-produced the album.
 Vallance had taken over as main producer after Barry Mraz was fired by the band, and would later score huge success in the 1980s with Bryan Adams.
-But like its predecessor, Rock n' Roll Nights also sold poorly (an estimated 350,000 copies worldwide).
+Like its predecessor, though, Rock n' Roll Nights also sold poorly (an estimated 350,000 copies worldwide).
 The album did, however, produce a moderately successful single called "Heartaches".
-Written by Turner, it cracked the Top 40 in Canada and reached number 60 on the US chart, making it the first BTO single in three years to chart in the US.
+Written by Turner, it cracked the top 40 in Canada and reached number 60 on the US chart, making it the first BTO single in three years to chart in the US.
 BTO played this song on American Bandstand in February 1979 (with producer Vallance guesting on piano), along with another single from the same album called "Jamaica".
 Fred Turner and Jim Clench also appeared on Bryan Adams's debut album in 1980 as session musicians.
-(Adams had written one song, "Wastin' Time", for BTO's Rock n' Roll Nights album; Adams' own version of the song would appear a year later on his debut album.)
+(Adams had written one song, "Wastin' Time", for BTO's Rock n' Roll Nights album; Adams' own version of the song appeared a year later on his debut album.)